12 Top-Rated Attractions & Things to Do in Cleveland

 Cleveland is the second largest city in Ohio and represents modernization with a rustic flare.
 The city has a strong cultural side, with theaters, museums, and a thriving social scene in the Flats East Bank, where the Cuyahoga River and Lake Erie converge.
-Tourists will find no shortage of things to do.
+Tourists will find no shortage of things to do and interesting places to visit.

 Today, the remnants of Cleveland's historical railway and canal notoriety serve as an eclectic backdrop for a vibrant city that is turning warehouses into boutique hotels and is a prominent destination for world-class sporting events and concerts near the waterfront.

-Take a stroll along Cleveland's popular Historic Warehouse District, spend an evening enjoying some of the city's major sports complexes in the Historic Gateway District, or explore some of Cleveland's spectacular museums and attractions.
-For more ideas, see our list of things to do in Cleveland.
+Take a stroll along Cleveland's popular Historic Warehouse District, spend an evening enjoying some of the city's major sports complexes in the Historic Gateway District, or explore some of Cleveland's spectacular museums.

 Address: 1100 Rock and Roll Boulevard, Cleveland, Ohio